 Most MDF appointments span the full academic year, allowing Fellows to develop technical expertise, create activities and resources for an upcoming semester, and support implementation of new activities.
 Depending on the project, Fellows may begin their appointments in early summer to prepare materials for Fall courses.

-We welcome inquiries from faculty and departments interested in engaging Media & Design Fellows for their courses, and also accept applications from graduate students who would like to serve as Media & Design Fellows.
-However, priority is given to departments, so interested graduate students are encouraged to reach out to their departmental administrator or DGS to see if they can apply as a departmental MDF.
+We welcome inquiries from faculty and departments interested in engaging Media & Design Fellows for their courses, and we also accept applications directly from graduate students who would like to serve as Media & Design Fellows.